dataformsjs/dataformsjs/docs/i18n-translations.md

 https://github.com/dataformsjs/website/blob/master/app/Views/index.htm

 See line #5: `data-i18n-locales="en,..."`.
 Once all JSON files are created copy the full text for the [data-i18n-locales] attribute and then find/replace globally in all files using a Code Editor.
 As of 12/2019 there are 30 instances in 12 files.

+In the main file above search for `i18n-menu` and add the new language so it shows on the nav menus.
+There are two locations (one for desktop and one for mobile).
+Also search for `app.plugins.i18n.currentLocale` and make needed changes so the language links to the translated GitHub readme.

 # Code Playground Template